 Even the poshest gym bathrooms don't make ideal settings for washing, drying, and styling your hair before work.
 Anyone who has ever tried to get their hair totally dry in SoulCycle's chic but very shower-steamy changing room can attest to this.
-Plus, washing your hair every day isn't always the best idea—even if you workout a lot.
+Plus, washing your hair every day isn't always the best idea—even if you work out a lot.
 To help navigate this after-gym hair world, we consulted the experts.
-Read their best tips below!

 Put a Mask On

-"One of my favorite ways to care for hair while working out is one you have to actually prep before heading to the gym," celebrity hairstylist Kendall Dorsey explains.
-"Before tying your hair back, comb in your favorite treatment mask from root to tip (I like the évolis Professional Promote Mask.)
+"One of my favorite ways to care for hair while working out is is to actually prep before heading to the gym," celebrity hairstylist Kendall Dorsey explains.
+"Before tying your hair back, comb in your favorite treatment mask from root to tip.
+I like the évolis Professional Promote Mask ($40).
 Then, pull your hair back into a ponytail, bun, or even a braid, and go workout.